-Gun Trigger: This normally open (maintained) contact provides a signal to the system to indicate whether or not a spray device is triggered.
-This input provides timing for alarm functions and also drives the flow control algorithm.
-If the input is OPEN the system operates as though the spray device is off.
+• Gun Trigger #1 and #2: These normally open (maintained) contacts provide a signal to the Mix Units to indicate whether or not a spray device is triggered.
+These inputs provide timing for alarm functions and also drives the flow control algorithm.
+If an input is OPEN the Mix Unit operates as though the spray device is off.
 The input must be maintained CLOSED to signal that the spray device is triggered.

-NOTE: The Gun Trigger discrete input must be enabled via System Screen 4 on the ADM.
+NOTE: The Gun Trigger discrete inputs must be enabled individually via System Screen 4, page 71, on the ADM.
 If it is set to 'Network' the discrete input is ignored and the spray device trigger signal is handled via the network communications.